 Goal Kick: If the offense kicks the ball over the end line, the ball is placed at the corner of the six-yard box.
 The goalie can then kick the ball to resume play.

 Goal (net): Goal is also a term that refers to the net (which is where you try to score).

 Goalie: A position in soccer with the job of guarding the goal.
 They are the only players who are allowed to use their hands.

-Forward: Attacking position, are the furthest up the field and are the ones scoring the most goals.
+Forward: Soccer's attacking position, these players are the furthest up the field and are the ones scoring the most goals.